Prandtl number dependence of rotating internally heated convection: Dependence on domain size

 \section{Dependence on domain size}

-In this section we briefly detail the studies on domain size independence.
-We first study the non-rotating case: we fix $R=10^9$, and simulate $Pr=0.1$, $1$ and $10$ for $\Gamma=1$ and $2$.
-Grid resolution is kept the same as the number of points are doubled in the horizontal direction, i.e.~$288^2\times144$ is used for $\Gamma=1$ and $576^2\times144$ is used for $\Gamma=1$.
+In this section, we provide a brief assessment of the independence of our results from the horizontal domain size.
+We first consider the non-rotating case at a fixed Rayleigh number of $R=10^9$.
+Simulations were conducted for $Pr=0.1$, $1$, and $10$ using aspect ratios of $\Gamma=1$ and $\Gamma=2$.
+To maintain consistent grid resolution, the number of grid points in the horizontal directions was doubled for the larger domain (e.g., $288^2\times144$ for $\Gamma=1$ and $576^2\times144$ for $\Gamma=2$).

-The results obtained for the global quantities are presented in Table \ref{tbl:app}.
-We can observe how $Re_w$ is the most sensitive quantity to $\Gamma$, presenting some dependence even for $Pr=10$.
-On the other hand, $\wT$ only shows $\Gamma$ dependence for $Pr=0.1$, and $\T$ shows no significant $\Gamma$ dependence across the $Pr$-range simulated.
+The global response quantities are summarized in Table \ref{tbl:app}.
+The wind Reynolds number, $Re_w$, is the most sensitive parameter to the domain size, exhibiting a measurable dependence on $\Gamma$ even at $Pr=10$.
+In contrast, the vertical convective flux $\wT$ only shows sensitivity to $\Gamma$ at the lowest Prandtl number ($Pr=0.1$), while the mean temperature $\T$ remains largely independent of the aspect ratio across the investigated $Pr$ range.

+To explain these observations, Figures \ref{fig:gamma-dep-pr0p1-norot} and \ref{fig:gamma-dep-pr10-norot} present mid-plane visualizations of the instantaneous temperature and velocity fields for $Pr=0.1$ and $Pr=10$.
+At $Pr=0.1$, the flow is characterized by large-scale structures that tend to fill the computational volume, whereas at $Pr=10$, the convective structures are significantly smaller and do not exhibit box-filling behavior.

-Turning to the effect of rotation, in Figure \ref{fig:app} we show $\wT$ and $\T$ normalized by their respective non-rotating values (denoted by the subscript $\infty$) for both $\Gamma=1$ and $\Gamma=2$ for $R=10^{10}$.
-We observe how the relative magnitude of increases in $\wT$ are box-size dependent for $Pr=0.1$, especially the peak at $E=10^{-4}$, but not for the other two values of $Pr$.
-Even so, the increases persist.
-In addition, increases in $\T$ are found to be $\Gamma$-independent regadless of $Pr$.
+The influence of domain size under rotation is illustrated in Figure \ref{fig:app}, which shows $\wT$ and $\T$ (normalized by their non-rotating counterparts) for $\Gamma=1$ and $\Gamma=2$ at $R=10^{10}$.
+For $Pr=0.1$, the relative magnitude of the enhancement in $\wT$ is sensitive to the box size, particularly near the peak at $E=10^{-4}$.
+However, the qualitative physical trend—an initial rotational enhancement of convective transport—persists regardless of $\Gamma$.
+For $Pr=1$ and $Pr=10$, the results are remarkably robust to changes in domain size.
+Furthermore, the right panel of Figure \ref{fig:app} confirms that the enhancement of global heat transfer efficiency ($\T$) is nearly independent of $\Gamma$ across all Prandtl numbers.

+Finally, visualizations in Figures \ref{fig:gamma-dep-pr0p1-ek1e4} and \ref{fig:gamma-dep-pr10-ek1e4} further illustrate the role of box size in the rotating regime.
+Consistent with the non-rotating cases, $Pr=0.1$ features larger convective structures; however, these do not fill the domain to the same extent as in the non-rotating simulations.
+The structures at $Pr=10$ remain small, thereby minimizing the influence of the periodic boundary conditions.